-Midnight Express (1978) Film Review C-
+Midnight Express (1978) Queer Film.
+Movie Fiction.
+C-

 DIRECTOR: ALAN PARKER

-BOTTOM LINE: Based on Billy Haynes’s real-life memoir, director Alan Parker’s highly fictionalized treatment is excruciating.
+You would think that these horrors would be enough for screenwriter Oliver Stone and director Alan Parker to work with.
+Yet what they deliver is mostly fiction.
 Billy’s long-term gay Turkish prison affair is deemed too much for audiences, yet his chewing through a prison guard’s tongue and spitting it at the camera – something that never happened – is deemed OK!
 This is the worst kind of filmmaking, vulgar in the extreme.
-Only Giorgio Moroder’s score lifts the movie above an F. Screenplay by Oliver Stone.
-When gay actor Brad Davis, who suffered from major substance abuse problems, was not nominated for an Oscar, you knew that something was up.
-He died a few years later from an AIDS-related illness.
+Only Giorgio Moroder’s score lifts the movie above an F.

 Seventy Queer Films Made Under the Hays Code (1934-1967)